junghochoi-umd/cryptography-cmsc414fall2022/README.md

-   - files.txt, which should include a list of all the program files you used, any build instructions, and instructions for calling the program or programs
+   - files.txt, which should include a list of all the program files you used, any build instructions, and instructions for calling the program or programs, as well as a discussion of any manual decryption steps you needed to take.

    As a recommendation, you might consider using keyword1.txt and cipher1.txt as inputs to your decryption program, which would